Employment law- Whistleblowing

 Whistleblowing arises where you bring information about a wrongdoing to the attention of your employer or a relevant organisation, This is commonly referred to as ‘blowing the whistle’ and it is more formally known as ‘making a disclosure in the public interest’.
 The relevant legislation appears in the Public Interest Disclosure Act 1998.

 Unhelpfully, what amounts to a “public interest” is not defined in the legislation and so it is left to the courts and tribunals to lead the way with their interpretation.
+This will depend on all the facts of the case, and sheer numbers of workers affected may not always be enough in itself.

 Who does the law protect?